nmrML/nmrML/tools/Parser_and_Converters/Java/converter/README.md

 -z,--compress                   compress binary data
 ```

 The second one, nmrMLproc allows to add and fill in additional sections corresponding to the data processing step.
+Currently, only frequency spectra coming from Bruker with a TopSpin/Xwinnmr folder structure are taken into account.

 ```
 $ ./bin/nmrMLproc -h
 usage: nmrMLproc